nbagleymath/cerupp/README.md

 CerUPP is a spectrally resolved Forward Envelope Equation solver for ultrashort-pulse propagation in ceramic, crystal, and other media.

-Please cite the CerUPP arXiv manual when using this code:
+Please cite the CerUPP manual when using this code:

 N. Bagley, "CerUPP: Spectrally resolved ultrashort-pulse envelope propagation with applications to ceramic and crystal media," available on arXiv or researchgate